tradle/why-hypercore/FAQ.md

 #### Streaming

 Hypercore's key USP is **streaming**.
-You can think of it as video streaming, but now for any data, videos and databases and more.
-With streaming, you get almost immediate access, even though the data is not yet fully downloaded or never will be fully downloaded.
+You can think of it as video streaming, but now for any data, videos and also files, databases, messages, IoT signals, and any other structured data constructs.
+With streaming, you get:

+- **Almost immediate access**, even though the data is not yet fully downloaded or never will need to be fully downloaded
+- **Higher security**, as Hypercore data streaming provides the integrity and authentication guarantees for each data element on the wire.
+Note that today a typical database, file and messaging servers only are mostly base their security on the initial connection establishment.
+This is a huge leap!

-This point needs to be repeated again and again, as streaming data (files, videos, databases, messages, IoT, and any other structured data constructs), just by itself, without any other wonderful Hypercore capabilities, may create a new class of applications, much like Netflix re-invented the movie watching.
+This point needs to be repeated again and again, as streaming data, just by itself, without any other wonderful Hypercore capabilities, may create a new class of applications, much like Netflix re-invented the movie watching.
 This paradigm shift is one reason why Hypercore is hard to grok for app developers, it just requires full rethinking of our current architectures.

 Note, when reading Hypercore docs you will find many references to Sparse files and sparse DB.
 This is the capability used for streaming, that is a peer can efficiently request individual blocks from remote peers, instead of loading the whole thing, be it a video file or a database.